This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-In the movie is an Israelite woman who ends up in Nebuchadnezzar's harem in Susa along with Leah.
-Unlike Leah she is not fazed by the moral question of being one of the king's concubines.
+An Israelite woman who ends up in Nebuchadnezzar's harem in Susa along with Leah.
+Unlike Leah she is not fazed by the moral question facing Leah of being one of the king's concubines.

 GATEKEEPER’S WIFE